tonytvo/blog-generator/content/blog/meditations-by-marcus-aurelius/index.md

   - “But first, you have to practice stillness.
 Stillness is the first requirement of manifesting your desires, because in stillness lies your connection to the field of pure potentiality that can orchestrate an infinity of details for you.”
   - So...
 How’s your stillness workin’ for you?
 You hate it or embrace it?
 Can you turn off the TV or the talk radio or the Internet (+ the cell phone and iPod and ...) and immerse yourself in some sacred silence today? (and tomorrow and... :)
+  - “Most of what we say and do is not essential.
+If you can eliminate it, you’ll have more time, and more tranquillity.
+Ask yourself at every moment, ‘Is this necessary?’”
+  - “Pain is neither unbearable nor unending, as long as you keep in mind its limits and don’t magnify them in your imagination.”
+  - “Everything that happens is either endurable or not.
+If it’s endurable, then endure it.
+Stop complaining.
+If it’s unendurable … then stop complaining.
+Your destruction will mean its end as well.
+Just remember: you can endure anything your mind can make endurable, by treating it as in your interest to do so.
+In your interest, or in your nature.”

 # THE PURSUIT OF WISDOM AND VIRTUE